Classification

 Classification of the acupuncture room

-A classification system has been specifically designed to categorize the works in the room dedicated to acupuncture at the University Medical Library in Nîmes.
-It consists of four main areas:
+A classification system has been specifically designed to organize the materials in the acupuncture section of the Nîmes University Medical Library.
+It consists of four main categories:

 • B – Traditional Chinese Medicine